Rails with GraphQL

 • the generated controller route for GraphQL requests

-The goal is to understand the boundary before adding models.
+The point is to understand the boundary before adding models.
 Which errors are returned to clients?
 Are exceptions hidden or exposed?
 Where does authorization belong?
 Are mutations named around domain actions, or are they just CRUD wrappers around tables?

 Rails makes it easy to move quickly, but GraphQL schemas age badly when every screen gets its own shape.
 I prefer starting with a small query surface and a few intentional mutations.
 The schema should describe product operations, not leak the database one table at a time.